mylittletony/mylittletony.github.io/_posts/2015-09-20-integrating-xirrus.markdown

 <hr>

 *Cucumber Tony is a cloud based WiFi management platform for businesses.
-The firmware gives consumer-grade WiFi access points enterprise-like capabilities.Or you can utlise the captive portal solution with your existing infrastucture.
+The firmware gives consumer-grade WiFi access points enterprise-like capabilities.Or you can utlise the captive portal solution with your existing infrastructure.
 Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a>*

 <div class="mdl-typography--text-center">